Waste & material traceability solution for sustainable facilities

-There are thousands of problems that need to stop arguing and take action.
-But you may be surprised to hear about a problem, neither sufficiently discussed nor done enough, the e-waste recycling process!
-Moreover, if this problem is handled correctly, it will be a solution to another situation, the supply chain crisis.
+There are thousands of problems that need action in today’s complex world.
+Yet, you may be surprised to hear about a problem, neither sufficiently discussed nor done enough, the e-waste recycling process!
+Moreover, if this problem is handled correctly, it will be a solution to the supply chain crisis.
 So, why are there supply chain issues?
 How to solve them with efficient e-waste management by mining e-waste?

-With the economic blow of the pandemic, rising inflation rates in almost every part of the world, and the Ukraine War, the supply-demand relationship has become more complex than ever.
+With the economic blow of the pandemic, rising inflation rates worldwide, and the Ukraine War, the supply-demand relationship has become more complex than ever.
 So, what are some problems associated with supply chains?
 Almost every answer to the question comes together, more risky, costly, and volatile markets.

 To explore striking but easy solutions, we invite you to see the link between the future scope of e-waste management and a roadmap to green supply chains with e-waste mining!
 First, we should examine the e-waste management market.

 You may be thinking of e-waste as just a broken device.
-However, it also means a loss of resources.
+However, it also means a loss of resources due to its ingredients!
 Precious metals like nickel, lithium, or gallium are required to create new technological products.
 Besides, their production becomes arduous or costly due to supply chain shortages, even though demand is constantly increasing and faster for those tools.

 Imagine a huge ship.
 It weighs probably 100,000 tons, right?
 Now picture bringing 500 of these ships side by side.
 That’s the average amount of e-waste generated each year, and Global E-Waste Monitor is expecting it to grow to 74 million tonnes by 2030!
 However, only about 10 percent of this waste is recycled efficiently, and the rest is thrown away in landfills to form harmful emissions with a massive loss of resources.